Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 - Once you have completed your config.plist it is time to boot Open Core from the usb you used and boot the installer.
 Keep your usb connected and reboot.

-- Upon Reboot press ``F12`` to get to your boot options.
+- Upon Reboot press ``F12`` to get to your Boot Options.
 Choose your usb that has Open Core on it.

 - Once you have entered the installer select Disk Utility.
 On the top left where it says view make sure you choose ``Show All Devices``.
 Now right click on your HDD or SSD and choose ``erase``.
 Give your Drive a name and make sure that the Format is ``APFS`` and the Scheme ``GUID Partition Map``.  **Warning** This will erase all content on the drive make sure you have backups to whatever you had on there previously if it was important.